Conservation and LHI Conservation Volunteers

 - More than 1,600 terrestrial insect species have been recorded, of which approximately 60% are found nowhere else in the world.

-- Home to the world’s rarest insect – the Lord Howe Island Phasmid, a large stick insect – thought to be extinct, but rediscovered in recent years on Balls Pyramid.
+- One of the most spectacular insects is the Lord Howe Island Phasmid, a large stick insect – thought to be extinct, but rediscovered in recent years on Balls Pyramid.